nullworks-mirror/cathook/README.md

 ## Risk of VAC detection

-The software is most likely detected.
+The software Might be VAC detected.
 Only use it on accounts you won't regret getting VAC banned.

 ## Community
 You can chat with other cathook users in [my official telegram group](https://t.me/nullifiedcat).